sparklingrobots/nano2017/second_draft/01_beginning/01_TheMurder.md

 Tomorrow they would harvest the bubbleweed that grew in the shadow of the trees--the harvest that only came every seven years or so.
 The abundance would last them the next seven years, though--dried bubbleweed used in teas and tinctures, though most of it went to the Delvers for their work.
 (Do I need to just always write more than I do?
 Is there anything to this scene other than setting the scene?
 Should there be at least a minor desire to carry us forward?
 Is it too much to be like LO RESENTS THIS)

+[Might be a good idea to give Lo something to be excited about that will be wrecked by the murder.]

 ---

 Lo rose early--it wasn't like her, but she woke up to the call of a bird, plaintive and loud.
 Su remained still, breathing undisturbed by the shriek.
 It was almost like no one else had heard it.
 She dressed quietly and headed out into the forest looking for kindling and fire material.
 A pine tree loomed ahead, enormous--maybe as old as the sacred willow.
 Well, nearly as old in any case.
 The pine cones would start the breakfast fire quickly so they wouldn't be late for the morning ceremoney.